Metacaugs/metacaugs.github.io/_posts/2017-04-23-A-p2P-accelerator.md

 ## Conclusion

-Metacougs is in practice evolving into the direction of an accelerator, maybe an incubator.
+Metacaugs is in practice evolving into the direction of an accelerator, maybe an incubator.
 This would be a great way to continue the work done by Howard Rheingold and his co-learners.
 The diversity of the Rheingold-alumni made it  until now difficult to leverage the power of the network, but using Slack as our main communication hub and adopting an accelerator methodology, this could change for the better.